So what specifically happens with your money when you become a Life Sponsor?

 Here is a list of just some of the things the child, family, and community receive from your sponsorship:

 All the family’s basic needs are met.
 They receive staple foods like pasta, teff (a local grain and super-food), cooking oil, and rice, as well as fresh vegetables and other nutritious foods.
 They are given hygiene supplies including soap, toothbrushes, toothpaste, and feminine hygiene products for the women of the family so they can attend school or work.
 They also receive clothing, and any other basics they lack.

 The family is given regular checkups and treatment for any current or chronic illness.
 They are also given preventative care, like access to vaccination programs, and items necessary to stop the spread of HIV.
 They receive public healthcare training, learning about how disease spreads, how to prevent disease, and how to give their children and themselves proper nutrition so they can grow up strong and healthy.

 Each family is assigned a social worker, who becomes an advocate for the family.
-They re-evaluate the family’s needs during their regular visits, and inform the Ethiopian management team of any changes that should be made to the allocation of their sponsorship money.
+They re-evaluate the family’s needs during their regular visits and inform the Ethiopian management team of any changes that should be made to the allocation of their sponsorship money.
 The social workers also tell the family the gospel, and provide spiritual support as well as connect them to local churches.
 Counseling services are offered to each family, and if there are members who have special needs they are connected with local services to meet them.
-Every month activity days are planned for the children, where they do crafts, go on small field trips, and play games together with the staff, churches, and social workers.